Taught student policies and procedures

 Some study abroad students may be able to apply for a scholarship to help meet the costs of studying overseas.

-Short-term Loans We may be able to offer you a loan if your Student Loan or NHS Bursary is delayed through no fault of your own.
+We may be able to offer you a short-term loan if your Student Loan, NHS Bursary or other student funding is delayed through no fault of your own.
+If you applied for your student loan after 31 August you will not be considered for a LHF loan.

 Proof-reading (taught components)